Crews Hill

-Crews Hill is a small village in the London Borough of Enfield.
-The village is surrounded by Green Belt land which forms part of the Enfield Chase Heritage Area of Special Character.

-The village, which has many garden centres and plant nurseries, is centred 12.3 mi north of Charing Cross, is just south of the M25 motorway.
-In 2025 the government proposed a large new town at Crews Hill.
+Crews Hill is a village in the London Borough of Enfield, England.
+It is mostly designated as part of the Metropolitan Green Belt and surrounded by the Enfield Chase heritage area of special character.
+The village historically formed part of the county of Middlesex.
+Known for its numerous garden centres and plant nurseries, the village lies 12.3 mi north of Charing Cross, just south of the M25 motorway.
+In 2025 the government proposed the development of a large new town at Crews Hill.

-Crews Hill was historically part of the county of Middlesex.

-Etymology
+History

+Toponymy

 It is named from its association with the Crew family, mentioned in local records of the mid-18th century.
 John and Charles Crew, originally from Barnet, engaged in long and sometimes violent criminal careers in Enfield Chase.
 William Crew worked for a time as an employee of the Duchy of Lancaster, the owners of Enfield Chase who were often in conflict with the commoners and common rights of Enfield.
 Crew also had a long criminal career and engaged in long feuds with the Duchy and appears to have become a folk hero, or anti-hero as a result.
 William Crew lived to 104 and gave his name to Crews Hill.

+Geography

+Crews Hill is a village in the London Borough of Enfield.
+It is all designated Metropolitan Green Belt, except for five streets forming a compact built-up area.
+A larger semi-urbanised area is surrounded by the Enfield Chase heritage area of special character.
+Turkey Brook flows through Crews Hill.